htsai1/SDCND-Term1-Project3-BehavioralCloningProject/writeup_report.md

 To augment the data sat, I also flipped images and angles thinking that this would create more comprehensive/generalized data to the model for training.

+To save processing time, I also corped each image so only the road image, which is the lower section of the original image, be feed into the model.

 After the collection process, I had 11875 number of data points.